amaraSanoh/calculator/README.md

 Read Makefile file about some useful commands
 This project is build with Test Driven Development principle
 Design Pattern : This project uses DP Method as a service to solve the arithmetic expressions
+To run this API tests, run the following command :
+symfony php bin/phpunit
+Otherwise, make tests works too if make exists as an environment variable

 # Versions